brbocchi/game-connect4/game - connect4/README.md

 After, animated falling pieces were added using Javascript animation.
 At last, click-buttons were added using CSS and Jquery.

-## Unsolved problems
+## Unsolved problems/Future development

-- The game doesn't have a responsive-design.
-It only suits notebooks and PC's.
 - It doesn't point out which pieces were the winner ones, when the game ends.
+- Create a computer player.
+- Better design